 Should You Deploy Microsoft Purview Before Copilot?

-Copilot relies entirely on your existing Microsoft 365 data, permissions, and policies, so any gaps in governance are immediately exposed and amplified.
-Copilot inherits your data environment exactly as it exists today which is why making sure your data is order is so important.
+Copilot relies on your existing Microsoft 365 data, permissions, and policies, so any gaps in governance are immediately exposed and amplified.
+It inherits your data environment exactly as it exists today, which is why making sure your data is in order is important.

 Microsoft Purview is the governance layer many organizations miss on their Copilot journey that controls data access, classification, protection, and retention.

-Keep reading to see why Microsoft Purview should be implemented before Copilot to establish visibility and control.
+Keep reading to see why and how to deploy Microsoft Purview should be implemented before Copilot to establish visibility and control.

 TL;DR